kvnguo/odin-recipes/README.md

-This project is going to be a recipes website.
-It serves as practice for HTML and git.
+Practice for HTML and CSS